-We have created a spreadsheet of high dividend stocks with dividend yields of 5% or more…
+We have created a spreadsheet of stocks (closely related REITs and MLPs, etc.) with 5% or more dividend yields.

 You can download your free full list of all securities with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 In this article, we will analyze the outlook for 3M Company.